-Supported housing means you would live in a small area of housing which is managed by dedicated care staff.
-Staff would be available to help you during certain times of the day and night (times will vary between sites) and some of our supported housing properties also have personal or community alarms in case you need to call for help urgently.
-Most of the time, you would have your own small flat or room to yourself and also be able to use a communal area.
+Supported housing means you live in a small area of housing managed by dedicated care staff.
+Staff are available to help you during certain times of the day and night and some of our supported housing properties also have personal or community alarms in case you need to call for help urgently.
+Most of the time, you have your own small flat or room to yourself and use a communal area.

 We may be able to help you with supported housing if you are: